WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 (Assuming both transactions are roughly the same size.)

 An outgoing transaction can only be bumped if you have a change output from the transaction you want to bump.
-You need to create a new high(er) fee paying transaction with that change output.
+You need to create a new high(er) fee rate paying transaction with that change output.

 To bump an outgoing transaction with CPFP:
 Make sure you have a change output.